 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

-A question more people should ask but don’t today we start a our 2 part blog asking the question
+A question more people should ask but don’t.
+Today we start our 2 part blog by asking the question “Can Mold Grow In My Mattress”?

 First we need to know what mold is.
 It is common fungus found in musty damp areas like attics, basements and bathrooms.
 These areas are mostly dark and moist with very little if any sunlight with typically very stagnate air movement.
 Trees and plants, and yes even fibers and foams like those found in mattresses can be common places that support mold growth.
 Mold spores can become airborne and move through the air seeking out wet areas to multiply in not only your home but the bed you sleep in.